 My wife, who used to be a manager for MAC Cosmetics, was tasked with throwing special product launch parties for her employees.
-The events were themed, based on the latest MAC product collections.
+The events were themed, based on the latest MAC product collections that were released a few times each year.
+Best of all, the cost was covered by her employer (within reason) so we could be creative and experiment without worrying about cost.

-For this event, the theme was centered around baking.
-She asked me to help her make some props and handouts for the event.
-We figured cupcakes would be the easiest option to make.
-I did some quick research online and found that people had used spray insulation foam to form various baked goods.
+For this particular event, the theme was centered around baking.
+She asked me to help her make some props and handouts for the event and, after some idea bouncing, we figured cupcakes would be the easiest option to make.
+I did some quick research online and found that people had used spray insulation foam to form various baked goods but I couldn’t find any specific detailed instructions.
+I decided to experiment a bit using ideas that I had found online.

-I did some shopping and acquired a few cans of spray insulating expansion foam, some cupcake cups, a few small paint buckets, various shades of acrylic brown/tan paint, and some cheap items that I thought would be good to use as fake sprinkles (mini-beads, glitter, etc…).
+I did some shopping and acquired a few cans of spray insulating expansion foam, some cupcake cups, a few small paint buckets, various shades of acrylic brown/tan paint, and some cheap items from Michael’s that I thought would be good to use as fake sprinkles (mini-beads, glitter, etc…).
 I also bought a few different types of drywall spackle that I thought might possibly work as frosting.
 I eventually found what worked best was premixed lightweight spackle compound.
 I mean REALLY lightweight so that the full tub almost feels empty.
+Everything else was too wet and would either prevent piping or would “melt” as soon as I piped it out.

 Once the supplies were assembled, we began construction.
 I first tested a few different ways of making the foam cupcakes.
 Putting the cupcake trays in a cupcake pan was the obvious first choice, however, as the foam expanded and cured, it would lift the cupcake cups out of the pan and expand into round balls.